tritonas00/system-tar-and-restore/README.md

 - What to do with /home directory

-- Archiver: tar and bsdtar are supported.
-(In case of Fedora, bsdtar is pre-selected automatically)
+- Archiver: tar and bsdtar are supported. (in case of Fedora, bsdtar is pre-selected automatically)

 - Compression type: gzip and xz are supported.

-- If you want to enter any additional tar options (See tar --help or man bsdtar)
+- If you want to enter any additional tar options (see tar --help or man bsdtar)

 The script also supports all input as arguments: